MichalPokojny/MyProject3-TheBattleShipGame/README.md

 - To Fork this repositary:

-  - Navigate to GitHub project repositary [Rock Paper Scissors Lizard Spock](https://michalpokojny.github.io/MyProject2-RockPaperScissorsLizardSpock/)
+  - Navigate to GitHub project repositary [My Project3 The Ultimate Battleship Game](https://github.com/MichalPokojny/MyProject3-TheBattleshipGame)
   - In the right hand corner see the "Fork" section and click on it.
   - Select an owner for the forked repository.
   - Click Create fork button.

+- Heroku deployment:

+  - Fork or clone this repositary.
+  - Create new Heroku app.
+  - Set confing var key "PORT" to 8000 value.
+  - Set the buildbacks to Python and NodeJS in that order.
+  - Link the Heroku app to the repository.
+  - Click on Deploy.

 ## Credits

-**Content**

-**Media**

--
+- Inspiration and some of the code of this game were taken from the [Love-sandwiches](https://github.com/AJGreaves/love-sandwiches) and ULTIMATE battheship game project at Code Institute.
+- Slack community for support on resolving issues.
+- [TechWithTim YouTube channel](https://www.youtube.com/c/TechWithTim) for better understanding object oriented programming to develop my project.

 ## Acknowledgements

 - First I would like to thank my partner Jane for her continuous support and for helping me with grammar checks and correct wording.
-- I would like to also thank my mentor [Rohit Sharma](https://github.com/rohit0286) for the support in deploying my second project.
+- I would like to also thank my mentor [Rohit Sharma](https://github.com/rohit0286) for the support in deploying my third project.